-The New York State (NYS) Office of Mental Health (OMH) announces the availability of funds for the development of five (5) Adult Assertive Community Treatment (ACT) teams: two (2) size 36 capacity teams in Western New York (WNY), two (2) size 36 capacity teams in Hudson River (HR), and one (1) size 36 capacity team in Central New York (CNY).
-If applying for more than one County the applicant must submit a separate proposal for each County.
-The ACT teams will serve individuals who have Serious Mental Illness (SMI) and have not been successfully engaged by the traditional mental health treatment and rehabilitation system in NYS.
+The New York State (NYS) Office of Mental Health (OMH) announces the availability of funds for the development of one (1) Older Adult Assertive Community Treatment (ACT) team: one (1) size 48 capacity team in the Bronx.
+The ACT team will serve older adults who have Serious Mental Illness (SMI) and have not been successfully engaged by the traditional mental health treatment and rehabilitation system in NYS.

 ACT is a multidisciplinary, evidence-based, team approach to providing comprehensive and flexible treatment, support, and rehabilitation services.
 ACT teams are configured to have a low individual-to-staff ratio or no more than 10 individuals to each staff (10:1) with professional staff including members from the fields of psychiatry, nursing, psychology, social work, substance use, employment/education, and peers.
 A majority of services are provided by ACT staff directly (not brokered) and in the community or where the individual lives.
 In this way, newly acquired skills are applied in their real-world environment and situations.
-ACT is designed to be flexible and responsive to the needs of individuals. offering support 24 hours a day, seven (7) days a week.
+ACT is designed to be flexible and responsive to the needs of individuals, offering support 24 hours a day, seven (7) days a week.
 ACT is "assertive" and intentional in its engagement methods, incorporating individual choice, cultural competences, concrete services, consistency, and persistence.
 Finally, ACT is structured to provide a review during team meetings of every individual on the ACT team's caseload.
 This level of accountability allows for immediate changes in service planning and leads to improved outcomes.

 ACT teams strive to develop a culturally sensitive understanding of each individual and their family's personal preferences (i.e., preferred pronoun, spiritual practices).
-Additionally, ACT Teams take into account social determinants as they are domains likely to have inherent disparities (healthcare access, housing, employment status, food security).
-ACT teams provide on-going opportunities for individuals to share their culture with others.
+Additionally, ACT teams take into account social determinants as they are domains likely to have inherent disparities (healthcare access, housing, employment status, food security).
+ACT teams provide on- going opportunities for individuals to share their culture with others.
 ACT staff elicit and accept individuals' personal religious or spiritual practices and leverage this information to support self-directed recovery goals.

 ACT teams serve adults who are diagnosed with a SMI.
-These individuals may also be high users of emergency and/or crisis services, have co-occurring substance use disorders, are isolated from community supports (including family), in danger of losing their housing/becoming homeless, homeless, and/or have histories of involvement with the criminal justice system.
+These individuals may also be high users of emergency and/or crisis services, have cooccurring substance use disorders, are isolated from community supports (including family), in danger of losing their housing/becoming homeless, homeless, and/or have histories of involvement with the criminal justice system.

-The expansion of ACT to underserved communities represents a commitment by the NYS OMH to develop ACT teams that are designed to better meet the needs of specific populations, e.g., increasing access to an evidence-based practice for adults with SMI and high continuous needs that are not met in traditional community-based services.
+The expansion of ACT to older adults represents a commitment by the NYS OMH to develop ACT teams designed to better meet the needs of specific populations, e.g., increasing access to an evidence-based practice for adults with SMI who have high continuous needs that are not met in traditional community-based services.
 As this expansion moves forward, there are several principles that inform the overall process, including: